 The Amount of Credit Card Usage Throughout the Year

 I read an interesting article on Bankrate.com this morning that had some fascinating, albeit not unexpected, credit card usage data.
-Essentially, our credit card usage as a country clearly delineates major consumer holidays and events, including the strong uptick in November and December for Christmas and the second largest usage growth around back-to-school time.
+Essentially, our credit card usage as a country clearly delineates the major consumer holidays and events, including the strong uptick in November and December for Christmas and the second largest usage growth around back-to-school time.

 The line graph on the Bankrate.com page shows monthly spending increases and decreases on credit cards based on 10-year averages.
 It looks like a pretty linear progression, from low spending in January on the left to high spending in December on the right.
 This gives the impression that our spending goes up every month and even year after year.